Mode d'utilisation de l'huile de moringa

 It is also possible to use moringa oil on your scalp.
 In cases of dryness, irritation or dandruff, it may be beneficial to apply a few drops before gently massaging it in.
 Moringa oil leaves a relatively oily finish on the scalp.
 That's why we recommend shampooing about 30 minutes after the mask.

-Nail care: a potential use for moringa oil.
+Nail care: a possible use of moringa oil.

 Sources

-• MOWA C. & al. Moringa oleifera and inflammation: a brief review of its effects and mechanisms.
+• MOWA C. & al. Moringa oleifera and inflammation: a mini-review of its effects and mechanisms.
 Acta Horticulturae (2017).

 • JIN X. & al. Moringa oleifera stem extract safeguards skin keratinocytes from oxidative stress damage through the augmentation of antioxidant defence mechanisms and activation of PPARα.
 Biomedicine & Pharmacotherapy (2018).